 - Heavy metal exposure

-Certain drugs, UV radiation, and diet can also promote free radical production.
+Certain medications, UV radiation, and diet can also promote free radical production.
 Astaxanthin interferes with the natural process of free radicals that would cause your body to react with oxidative stress or an inflammatory response.
-And by doing this, astaxanthin helps reduce the effects of many chronic illnesses.
+And by doing this, astaxanthin helps reduce the effects of many health problems.

 You may have heard of other antioxidants and the benefits they have when it comes to healthy skin or heart health.
 When compared to other carotenoids like lutein, lycopene, beta-carotene – astaxanthin was shown to have higher antioxidant activity in a 2000 fluorometric assay – making it one of the most powerful antioxidants.